BITES AND BODY POSTURE

 AND BACKWARD JAW POSTURE AND EXTREME BACKWARD JAW POSTURE

-EFFECTS ON THE SPINE - Forward head posture reflexively triggers adaptive realignment of the spine to restore physical balance.
+EFFECTS ON SPINAL POSTURE - Forward head posture reflexively triggers adaptive realignment of the spine to restore physical balance.
 Typically the hips rotate down in front to thrust the abdomen anteriorly out beneath the anteriorly shifted head while the chest between them sinks backward, increasing the thoracic kyphosis, as seen from left to right in figure 6.

 FIGURE 6 - SPINAL RESPONSE TO FORWARD HEAD POSTURE